 Visit New York City and New York State Directories at The History Box.

-Search Over 9,157,000 Old New York State Historical Newspaper Pages at Old Fulton New York Postcards.
+Search Over41,443,000 Old Newspaper pages from US and Canada at Old New York State Historical Newspaper Pages at Old Fulton New York Postcards.

 Monroe County Library System, New York

 The city of Rochester, located in western New York, on the south shore of Lake Ontario, is the seat of Monroe County.
 Here, the Central Library of Rochester and Monroe County has one of the premier collections of local historical and genealogical materials in western New York.
 Links to their extensive materials held by the Central Library's Local History and Retrieval Divisions and by various town libraries include:

 - Rochester History